Authentic Tai Chi classes in

 Uprightness

 We are held from above and root into the earth below.
-Ultimately, developing our connection to heaven & earth helps us to feel more ‘secure’ ('stable')
+Ultimately, developing our connection to heaven & earth helps us to feel more 'stable' and 'stronger'

 -

-Our weight is fully in one leg - the other is 'empty'.
-Ultimately, developing both Yin & Yang to the maximum helps us to feel more ‘powerful’ (‘full of Qi’)
+One leg is full, the other steps empty.
+Ultimately, separating Yin and Yang and developing each to the max helps us to feel more ‘alive’ (‘full of Qi’)

 -